mudita/MuditaOS/pure_changelog.md

 * Fixed missing tethering icon on "Tethering is on" window.
 * Fixed showing "Copy text" option in empty note.
 * Fixed "Copy" option missing from the options list in "New message" window.
+* Fixed unneeded case sensitiveness in the note search

 ## [1.7.2 2023-07-28]